CanonicalLtd/maas-docs/en/manage-ha.md

 sudo systemctl restart postgresql
 ```

-On the host set aside for the new API server, add it by installing a few
+On the secondary host set aside for the new API server, add it by installing a
-carefully chosen packages:
+few carefully chosen packages:

 ```bash
 sudo apt install maas-region-api maas-dns